SHEEP-TO-SHAWL

 9am - 2pm

-The 2022 Sheep-to-Shawl will take place in Hall C in the northeast corner of the Willamette Event Center.
-Equipment can be unloaded, and entrants can arrive, through the rear of the Willamette Event Center building.
+The 2025 Sheep-to-Shawl will take place in Hall C in the northeast corner of the Willamette Event Center.
+Equipment can be unloaded and entrants can arrive through the rear of the Willamette Event Center building.
+The team areas will be marked.

-The judging will be at 2pm sharp.
-Ribbons will be awarded directly afterwards.
-We would like very much to have the shawls on display in the Fiber Arts Competition when they are completed.
+There will be a no-host Meet and Greet after the competition.
+We hope all the teams will join us.
 You are invited to the annual potluck dinner that begins around 5:30pm Saturday.
-If you are available after the potluck, plan to model your shawl at the Spinners’ Lead event held in the animal show ring at 8pm.
+If you are available after the potluck dinner, plan to model your shawl at the Spinners' Lead event held in the animal show ring at 8pm.

 Rules